feryee/retail-sales-dataanalysis-project/README.md

-# retail-sales-dataanalysis-project
+# Retail Sales Data Analysis Project

-Beginner Data Analytics project using Excel and SQL to analyze retail sales data and extract business insights.
+Beginner-level Data Analytics project using **Excel, SQL, and Power BI** to analyze retail sales data and extract business insights.

-I worked on a retail sales data analytics project.
-I started with raw sales data, cleaned and organized it in Excel, and formatted it for analysis.
-I analyzed sales and profit trends and created a Profit_Status column to classify profit and loss.
-I also wrote SQL queries to calculate total sales, profit, and region-wise and category-wise performance.
-This project helped me understand how business data is analyzed step by step.
-# Retail Sales Data Analysis

 ## Objective
-To analyze retail sales data and understand sales and profit patterns.
+To analyze retail sales data and understand sales and profit patterns across categories, regions, and customer segments.

 ## Tools Used
-- Excel (Data cleaning and analysis)
+- **Excel** – Data cleaning and preparation
-- SQL (Analytical queries)
+- **SQL** – Analytical queries for business insights
+- **Power BI** – Dashboard creation and data visualization

 ## Work Done
-- Cleaned and formatted sales data in Excel
+- Cleaned and organized raw sales data in Excel
-- Analyzed sales, profit, discount, and quantity
+- Analyzed sales, profit, discount, and quantity metrics
-- Created a Profit_Status column to identify profit and loss
+- Created a **Profit_Status** column to classify profit and loss
-- Prepared SQL queries for business insights
+- Wrote SQL queries to calculate:
+  - Total sales and profit
+  - Category-wise and region-wise performance
+- Built a **Power BI dashboard** to visualize:
+  - Total Sales
+  - Sales by Category
+  - Sales by Region
+  - Sales by Segment
+  - Profit vs Loss distribution

-## Status
+## Project Status
-Project is in progress.
-Visualizations will be added.
+Power BI dashboard added.
+Project completed with scope for future enhancements.